Share

 June:

 DoCoMo Brings Blackberry to Japan.
-Who Cares? - No Japanese text input at launch appears to seriously hobble this E-series and Zero3 competitor.
-DoCoMo says it’s on offer for “foreign customers” who, presumably, can’t input Japanese text anyway.
+Who Cares? – No Japanese text input at launch appears to seriously hobble this device, while DoCoMo says it’s on offer for “foreign customers” who, presumably, can’t input Japanese text anyway.

 Willcom Announces New Zero3 Smartphone - One of the world’s best mobile-enabled PDAs gets even better!
 Who can compete with 256MB or RAM, Win Mobile OS 5.0 and a substantially perfect 640×480 display?
 Certainly not D, V or K… And Willcom offers cheap flat-rate data, too!